Leah1977/Fishy_pair/README.md

 ### Essentials will include

-*	Levels
-*	Start button
 *   Restart button
 *	Exit button
 *   Timer
-*   Leaderboard
-*   sound on/off selector
-	you completed the game announcement/modal
+*	you completed the game announcement/modal

 ## Features
 ---
 #### This project will include four separate pages.